-It’s the biggest block party of the spring: this year’s Freret Street Festival takes place on Sat., April 6 from 11:00 a.m. to 6:00 p.m.
+It’s the biggest block party of the spring: this year’s Freret Street Festival takes place on Sat., April 4 from 11:00 a.m. to 6:00 p.m.
 The fest will feature three music stages, 200 vendors, and plenty of food, beverages, and crafts.
-For those looking to add a new member to the family, Zeus’ Place will be on-site doing pet adoptions.
 The festival also includes a kids area for those looking for all-ages fun.

-The free downtown concert series known as Wednesday at the Square, kicks off in March and continues throughout the month of April with four more evenings of music: April 1, 8, 15, 22, and 29.
+The free downtown concert series known as Wednesday at the Square, kicks off in March and continues throughout the month of April with five more evenings of music: April 1, 8, 15, 22, and 29.
 The lineup of musicians is yet to be released, but last year’s included Irma Thomas with Johnny Sansone, Eric Lindell with Deltaphonic, Kermit Ruffins with Space & Harmony, and Marc Broussard with The Iceman Special.
-The 12-week concert series, which runs from 5-8 p.m., is free, but vendor booths offer food, drinks, and art for sale.
+The 10-week concert series, which runs from 5-8 p.m., is free, but vendor booths offer food, drinks, and art for sale.
 Wednesday at the Square is a popular way for locals to unwind after a day at the office and for tourists to get acquainted with some of the city’s many beloved musicians.

 The craft beer scene in New Orleans has exploded in the past few years, led by NOLA Brewing and Urban South, which boast famous local beers like Hopitoulas and Charming Wit.
 There are also small breweries in nearly every neighborhood, from Parleaux Beer Lab in the Bywater to Miel Brewery in the Irish Channel and Second Line Brewing in Mid-City.
 Most spots are dog-friendly and have pop-ups or food trucks for when you get hungry.
 As if you needed an excuse, April 7 is National Beer Day, so go ahead and pour a cold one.

 You’ve hear the song… “I went on down to the Audubon Zoo and they all asked for you!”
-Springtime is the perfect time to visit the monkeys, tigers, elephants, and alligators while you’re in New Orleans.
+Springtime is the perfect time to visit the beautiful animals in Audubon Zoo while you’re in New Orleans.
 Made up of 58 acres of animals in their natural habitats, Audubon Zoo ranks as one of the top zoos in the country.
 Favorite attractions include the sea lion pool, Monkey Hill (the disputed “highest point” in New Orleans), a Cajun houseboat, and the iconic white alligators.

-Arguably the most favorite free, local festival in the city, French Quarter Festival runs from April 11-14, 2019.
+Arguably the most favorite free, local festival in the city, French Quarter Festival runs from April 16-19, 2020.
 What began in 1984 as a way to draw residents back into the Quarter following the World’s Fair and infrastructure improvements, French Quarter Fest now has over 20 music stages throughout the French Quarter and features local artists in genres as diverse as New Orleans Funk, Zydeco, traditional and contemporary jazz, brass band, and gospel.
 The festival is free to attend, but there are plenty of food and drink vendors throughout which support the festival.
 This year, French Quarter Fest celebrates its 37th anniversary.

 9. Run the Crescent City Classic